Starfire Sports: Facilities

-Starfire features fields for indoor and outdoor soccer, and occasionally rugby union games, as well as a 4,500-seat soccer stadium previously used by the USL Seattle Sounders and Seattle Reign FC of the NWSL and now used by the MLS Seattle Sounders FC for US Open Cup matches, Seattle Sounders FC 2 of the United Soccer League, Seattle Sounders Women of the W-League, and Seattle Seawolves of Major League Rugby.
-It was also the home of Hibernian and Caledonian F.C. and FK Pacific of the Pacific Coast Soccer League.
-Additionally, the complex hosts the annual All Nations Cup.
+Starfire features fields for indoor and outdoor soccer, and occasionally rugby union games, as well as a 4,500-seat soccer stadium.
 In 2004, the stadium field became only the eighth American artificial-surface pitch to earn "recommended" status by FIFA and was thereby sanctioned for international play.

 The complex has an indoor facility which has two indoor soccer FieldTurf fields.
 It also hosts administrative offices, a Mad Pizza restaurant, and a game room for children.

 The expansion undertaken by the complex in 2008 also included new fields along with a workout and fitness area for the Sounders FC, as well as offices for the coaching and technical staff.
 To retain its community-based programs and accessibility, these areas and the fields have some public access.
+The team opened part of its training sessions to the public and allowed fans to greet players on walks between the training facility and practice fields.
+During the Copa América Centenario in 2016, temporary windscreens and privacy barriers were installed for visiting national teams, including Argentina.

+Tenants and events

+The complex's main stadium, which seats 4,500 spectators, has been used by several professional soccer teams and for other sports.
+Among them were the USL incarnation of the Seattle Sounders, Seattle Reign FC of the NWSL, Seattle Sounders Women of the W-League, As of 2023, it hosts Seattle Sounders FC of Major League Soccer for US Open Cup matches, Tacoma Defiance of MLS Next Pro, and the Seattle Seawolves of Major League Rugby.
+It was also the home of Hibernian and Caledonian F.C. and FK Pacific of the Pacific Coast Soccer League.
+Additionally, the complex hosts the annual All Nations Cup, played by local teams representing their nationalities.

+Starfire hosted the 2023 USL League Two Final between Ballard FC and Lionsbridge FC, which was played on August 5, 2023, in front of 3,416 spectators.
+Ballard FC won 2–1.